citrix/terraform-provider-citrixadc/docs/resources/botsettings.md

 In addition to the arguments, the following attributes are available:

-* `id` - The id of the botsettings.
-It has the same value as the `name` attribute.
+* `id` - The id of the botsettings.It is a unique string prefixed with "tf-botsettings".

-## Import

-A botsettings can be imported using its name, e.g.

 ```shell
 terraform import citrixadc_csaction.tf_csaction tf_csaction